- Home

 Follow-up appointments

-After treatment ends, you will have regular appointments to monitor your health, manage any side effects and check that the cancer hasn’t come back or spread.
-During these check-ups, you will usually have a physical examination and you may have blood tests, x-rays or scans.
+After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back.
+Active surveillance for testicular cancer usually continues for 5–10 years.
+How often you see your doctor will depend on the cancer type, treatments, and side effects you have.
+During the check-ups, you will usually have a physical examination and you may have blood tests (to monitor tumour markers), x-rays or scans.

 Dealing with feelings of sadness